minhhoccode111/personal-site/back/README.md

 - Choose a denormalized data model for the tags array within the Article model because the likelihood of an article having an infinite number of tags is low
 - Separate model Favorite with many-to-many relationship between User and Article (instead of an array of articles' id inside of user) for better scalability
 - Separate model Comment with many-to-many relationship between Comment and Article (instead of an array of comments' id inside of comment) for better scalability
+- Not setup a `debug` logger and use `console.log` (synchronous) which can impact performance in production